amber-lang/amber-docs/docs/stdlib/doc/array.md

 pub fun includes(array, value)
 ```

-Check if the value is in the array
+Checks if a value is in the array.